Dartmouth: Divest from Genocide & Apartheid

 If you would like to sign anonymously, please input your name as "Anonymous Member of Class of xxxx" (or other Dartmouth affiliation); your email is stored securely and will not be published anywhere.

-Dartmouth College's endowment, valued at $8.3 billion, includes investments in arms manufacturers that profit from Israel's occupation of Palestine.
+Dartmouth College's endowment, now valued at over $9 billion, includes investments in arms manufacturers that profit from Israel's occupation of Palestine.
 These firms produce the technology and weapons that Israel uses to oppress Palestinians and carry out ethnic cleansing.

 We demand that Dartmouth immediately divest from companies which are directly involved in Israeli apartheid, genocide, and violations of international law.